 Susannah Sirkin, M.Ed is the director of policy and a senior advisor at Physicians for Human Rights.
 She oversees PHR’s policy engagement, including with the United Nations, domestic and international justice systems, and human rights coalitions.
 Sirkin has worked with physicians in the US and abroad to organize health and human rights investigations in dozens of countries, including the documentation of human genocide.

 "Put Me Back Like They Found Me," by Daisy Patton is on virtual display.
-The Fulginiti Gallery is closed due to Covid 19.

 Hard Lessons: Most of the Nazi Doctors Volunteered, interview with Matthew Wynia, MD, MPH.
 Feature story by Andrea Jacobs for the Intermountain Jewish News, published July 3, 2020.